mastermanas805/PhyPothesis/hypotheses/time_as_emergent.md

 ***

 ## 1 Introduction
 Time $$t$$ enters Newtonian dynamics, special relativity, and the Schrödinger equation as a primitive coordinate.
 Yet reparametrisation invariance in classical mechanics and general relativity, together with relational quantum dynamics, imply that **coordinate time is a gauge choice**.
 Quantum gravity sharpens this “problem of time” when canonical quantisation yields the timeless constraint
 $$
-\hat{\mathcal H}\,\Psi=0.
+\hat{\mathcal{H}}\,\Psi = 0.
 $$
 Previous proposals recover time by: